fotinosk/IDP/README.md

 * Use millis to replace delay
 * Carrying LED - will go to pin 0
 * Encoders
 * Could change current #defines to enums

+NOTES:
+Each count in the encoder - 0.869cm of distance covered +- 2%

+For the slider 4200 ms to open the slide. slider(1) -> open